Inside Pics From Malaika Arora's Birthday Party: Arjun Kapoor, Kareena Kapoor & Others In Attendance

 "Mere Arjun aur Arjun aagaye...
 Happy birthday #Malla have a beautiful one," wrote Arjun Rampal, while sharing this inside picture from Malaika Arora's birthday bash.

 P.S.
-We finally got our hands on the picture of lovebirds - Arjun and Malaika from the birthday bash.
+We finally got our hands on a picture of the lovebirds - Arjun and Malaika from the birthday bash.

 KJo With The Kapoors

-Karan Johar, who has hosted the TV show, India Got Talent with Malaika Arora and Kirron Kher, was also present at the party and was seen chilling with Karisma and Kareena Kapoor.
+Karan Johar, who has hosted the TV show, India's Got Talent with Malaika Arora and Kirron Kher, was also present at the party and was seen chilling with Karisma and Kareena Kapoor.

 Malaika With Her Girl Gang